Eva Galambos: Labor activism

-An activist, who advocated for workers, Galambos landed her first professional job as Associate Editor of the Atlanta Journal of Labor, writing local copy to interest the union members.
-Her "love for activism" extended to campaigning for rent control in the city of Atlanta.
+An activist for workers, Galambos landed her first professional job as Associate Editor of the Atlanta Journal of Labor, writing local copy to interest the union members.
+When ending rent control came up for discussion in the Atlanta City Council in 1950, Galambos noted it was still difficult to find affordable housing in Atlanta.
 While "thanked" for her research, the practice, adopted in New York, was not enacted in a Southern city more sensitive to issues of government overreach.
 Galambos later obtained a position, working on behalf of the International Association of Machinists.

 She was a labor economist for many years, teaching at Clark Atlanta University and Georgia State University.

 Politics

-Galambos had held various positions in the Sandy Springs community before being elected the first mayor of the city in early November 2005.
-She was the president of the Committee for Sandy Springs, 1975–2005, which fought to incorporate Sandy Springs.
-She was also a co-founder and former secretary of Sandy Springs Revitalization; founder of Sandy Springs Clean and Beautiful; chairwoman of services committee for the Sandy Springs Council of Neighborhoods; former chairwoman of the Fulton County Public Housing Authority; and founder of Sandy Springs Civic Roundtable.
+Galambos played a central role in the thirty year effort to incorporate Sandy Springs as an independent city, culminating in her election as its first mayor in November 2005.
+From 1975 to 2005, she served as president of the Committee for Sandy Springs, the organization leading the effort for incorporation.
+Residents of Sandy Springs, a suburban community north of Atlanta, had felt that they contributed substantial resources to Fulton County without receiving adequate services in return.
+Initially motivated by a desire to avoid annexation by Atlanta, the push for incorporation grew into a broader movement for local control and self-governance.
+However, state laws barring new cities from forming within three miles of existing municipalities prevented Sandy Springs from incorporating, and attempts to change law the was consistently blocked by the Democratic-controlled Georgia House of Representatives.
+This changed when the Legislature shifted to Republican control in 2005.
+Galambos was also a co-founder and former secretary of Sandy Springs Revitalization; founder of Sandy Springs Clean and Beautiful; chairwoman of the services committee for the Sandy Springs Council of Neighborhoods; former chairwoman of the Fulton County Public Housing Authority; and founder of Sandy Springs Civic Roundtable.

-Death
+Personal life

+Galambos met her husband John while they were both undergraduates at the University of Georgia.
+In 1960, they moved to Sandy Springs and had three children.
 She died of cancer on April 19, 2015, at the age of 86.
 Her funeral was held at Temple Kehillat Chaim in Roswell, Georgia on April 21, 2015.